sevvandi/netseer_paper/paper/paper.md

 an optimisation method used in metabolic network reconstruction.
 The technical details of the underlying algorithm are presented in

-**-- Primarily, the purpose of the software.--**
-**-- Where does netseer fit in against related work.--**
-The purpose of `netseer` is to provide a novel yet low resource method of predicting graph structures for fields where modelling the future state of dynamic graphs is important, such as traffic forecasting where available routes and traffic load are constantly changing at different time intervals.
+The purpose of `netseer` is to provide a novel yet low resource method of predicting graph structures for fields where modelling the future state of dynamic graphs is important, such as traffic forecasting where available routes and traffic load are constantly changing at various time intervals.
 One important commonality in fields that use dynamic graphs is the sheer amount of data required, so a low resource approach is ever more wanted.
-With the intent of being as impactful as possible in different fields, `netseer` has been implemented as both a Python package and an R package for flexible adoption.
+With the intent of being as impactful as possible in various fields, `netseer` has been implemented as both a Python package and an R package for flexible adoption.

-**--BO:We're comparing to DAMNETS and AGE I believe--**
-**--BO: I'll probably be working on this part for a bit--**
-**--Links to other papers: [DAMNETS](https://arxiv.org/abs/2203.15009), [AGE](https://dl.acm.org/doi/10.1007/978-3-030-47426-3_34), [Meta Study with both](https://dl.acm.org/doi/10.1145/3642970.3655829)--**
-**-AGE Seems to require access. --**
 `netseer` aims to be resource efficient, as it utilises a graph and constraint based methodology using FBA.
-Other contemporary approaches, such as DAMNETS[@damnets] and AGE[@age] typically use more resource intensive techniques like generative AI to process dynamic graphs.
+Other contemporary approaches, such as DAMNETS [@damnets] and AGE [@age] typically use more resource intensive techniques like generative AI to process dynamic graphs.
 Generative AI approaches are more involved, requiring training data, fitting the model the to training data, and testing against metrics, which all introduce additional stages into the prediction process.
 As `netseer` doesn't require the use of training data or generative machine learning processes, it achieves the status of a resource efficient and less involved alternative.

+**--Links to other papers: [DAMNETS](https://arxiv.org/abs/2203.15009), [AGE](https://dl.acm.org/doi/10.1007/978-3-030-47426-3_34), [Meta Study with both](https://dl.acm.org/doi/10.1145/3642970.3655829)--**
+**-AGE Seems to require access. --**

 # Usage

 `netseer` has both a Python and R implementation as packages that use an adapted form of Flux Balance Analysis to predict graph structures from an ordered time-series list of graphs.
-It is published on both CRAN[@netseerR] and PYPI [@netseerPy] under the `netseer` package. `netseer` operates on a load then predict methodology, where iGraph compatible graphs are loaded into memory as an ordered list, then the graph list is used for predictions.
+It is published on both CRAN [@netseerR] and PYPI [@netseerPy] under the `netseer` package.
+`netseer` operates on a load then predict methodology, where iGraph compatible graphs are loaded into memory as an ordered list, then the graph list is used for predictions.
 Both the Python and R implementations have methods for generating dummy data, and the Python implementation has helper functions for loading graphs from local directories.
-The dummy data can be generated with different constraints, such as exponential growth between time-series steps, or linear growth.
+The dummy data can be generated with various constraints, such as exponential growth between time-series steps, or linear growth.

 <!-- old figure commented out, as it's a mess -->
 <!-- ![A time-series graph growing, with a 1 step prediction by netseer.\label{fig:graph_grow}](assets/netseer.svg) -->